 Search strategy

-Up to 26 November 2018 a systematic search was performed of PubMed/MEDLINE using the following terms:thyroxine/T4, TSH/thyroid stimulation hormone andsubclinical.
+Up to 26 November 2018 a systematic search was performed of PubMed/MEDLINE using the following terms: thyroxine/T4, triiodothyronine/T3, TSH/thyroid stimulation hormone and subclinical.
 No restrictions were placed on language, country, or publication date.
 Initially the titles of the articles were screened for relevance and then the abstracts, with full-text reports of potentially relevant reports reviewed.
 Additional relevant articles were searched for in the reference lists of the retrieved full-text studies.
+If relevant articles were so found the reference lists of these articles were examined for further relevant articles and so on.
 The literature search was conducted independently by two of the authors (SPF and HF), and the included and excluded articles were agreed on by consensus with reference to the criteria described in the next section.
+The literature search was terminated when it became apparent that our results were so overwhelming that further articles were unlikely to alter our conclusions.

 Study selection and data extraction

-Studies reporting on free thyroxine/T4, TSH/thyroid stimulation hormone and subclinical thyroid dysfunction were included.
+Studies reporting on free thyroxine/FT4, T3, TSH/thyroid stimulation hormone and subclinical thyroid dysfunction were included.
 Reports were excluded if the studied population was less than 100 individuals.
 Review articles, editorials, and meeting abstracts were also excluded.
 The following information was extracted from each study: first author, country, number of individuals, sex, age intervals, nature of the study, clinical parameter and statistical significance of any correlations..
 The use of a quality assessment (e.g., the Newcastle-Ottawa Scale; available at: www.ohri.ca/ programs/clinical_epidemiology/oxford.asp) was adjusted to suit this setting.
-In the main this adjustment consisted of allowing for continuous,as well as binary quantifications, of clinical outcomes and exposure to thyroid hormone levels.The PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) guidelines were followed.
+In the main this adjustment consisted of allowing for continuous, as well as binary quantifications, of clinical outcomes and exposure to thyroid hormone levels.
+Papers were scored according to the representativeness of the subjects, the similarity of the subjects apart from differences in the parameter of interest, the reliability of the classification of thyroid status and parameter status, control for confounding factors, and for prospective studies, the demonstration that outcome was not present at study onset, the adequacy of length and completeness of follow-up.
+The PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) guidelines were followed [25].

+From articles which reported clinical or pathological correlations with both FT4 and TSH we extracted all reported correlations and classified them as significant (p<0.05), for FT4 but not TSH, for TSH but not FT4, for both FT4 and TSH, and for neither FT4 or TSH.
+For the fewer studies also reporting associations with T3 we classified similarly all the permutations.

+The relative strengths of FT4 levels, T3 levels, and TSH levels in terms of correlation with clinical and pathological states were determined by the respective numbers of significant correlations found.
+We examined the studies to check that studies supporting correlations with thyroid hormones or TSH did not differ by number of subjects or degree of any insignificance.

 RESULTS